raffecat/tessel-nrf-sender/README.md

 Note: the rate of transimit is quite low - the world's slowest light switch - because otherwise the RF modules end up with queued messages, causing increasing lag between light level changes and LED updates.

+Note: if the rf-nrf module never becomes READY, try force re-flashing the firmware on the Tessel.
+This fixed the issue on multiple boards for us.

+Note: there was a bug in the rf-nrf24 module (magicnums.js line 6) that @SomeoneWeird fixed with a pull request - attempt to use .forEach on a string did not work on the Tessel device, although it works in node.

+Note: if the 2.4 GHz spectrum is busy or noisy, messages sent via the RF module will be lost.
+Since we send continuous updates, we do not use message retries.